hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/lectures_and_discourses/813_discipleship.md

 Miserable are the diseased people; they are great worshippers of the Lord, for they hope that if they pray to Him He will heal them.
 Not that that is altogether bad — if such prayers are honest and if they remember that that is not religion.
-Shri Krishna says in the Gitâ (VII.16), "Four classes of people worship Me: the distressed, the seeker of material things, the inquirer, and the knower of truth."
+Shri Krishna says in the Gitā (VII.16), "Four classes of people worship Me: the distressed, the seeker of material things, the inquirer, and the knower of truth."
 People who are in distress approach God for relief.
 If they are ill, they worship Him to